UPACM/algolympics-site/src/2026/data/mechanics.md

 A live scoreboard will be available for contestants.
 The scoreboard will be frozen one (1) hour before the conclusion of the contest.

-# Setup

-Each computer in the contest environment is outfitted with a Linux operating system with the Ubuntu 22.04 distribution.
-Each team shall be assigned to a Computer Laboratory within the contest grounds, which will be prepared by the UP ACM Team.
-The room assignments for each team shall be announced on the day of the Finals event. **There will be different seat assignments for the Practice Round and the Finals Round.**

-For each team, there will be **ONE** dedicated computer where contestants may use for coding.
-Each team will be provided a soft and hard copy of the problem set, as well as a hard copy of their approved reference material.

 # House Rules for In-Person Final Round

+Note that house rules will be strictly implemented during the competition proper.
+These house rules are as follows:

 1. Lab facilitators should accompany contestants when they need to leave the competition grounds.
 2. Bags should be left with their coaches/accompanying guardian and not be brought inside the labs.
 3. Scratch papers and pens will be provided during the competition proper.
 4. Eating inside the laboratories is not allowed.
 5. Lunch and snacks will be provided in front of the lecture hall.
 6. No electronic devices are allowed during the competition proper, this includes calculators and cell phones.
+7. All communication devices will be submitted to the proctors during the start of the contest and will be returned afterwards.
-7. No storage devices (USBs, External Hard Drives etc.) are allowed.
+8. No storage devices (USBs, External Hard Drives etc.) are allowed.
-8. Contestants are not allowed to bring any machine readable versions of software or code to the contest area.
+9. Contestants are not allowed to bring any machine readable versions of software or code to the contest area.
-9. After the competition, participants are to accomplish the post-evaluation forms before they leave the competition grounds.
+10. After the competition, participants are to accomplish the post-evaluation forms before they leave the competition grounds.
-10. Fair Play - Any form of cheating or dishonesty during the competition will not be tolerated.
+11. Fair Play - Any form of cheating or dishonesty during the competition will not be tolerated.
 Teams who are caught cheating or attempting to cheat will be automatically disqualified.
 Moreover, any act that jeopardizes the competition (e.g. hacking or tampering with equipment, distracting behavior, etc.) is not allowed and will result in disqualification.
 All teams are expected to uphold the spirit of sportsmanship and fair play.
-11. The organizing committee is not liable for any damages and loss suffered for taking part or not being able to take part in the competition.
+12. The organizing committee is not liable for any damages and loss suffered for taking part or not being able to take part in the competition.
-12. The competition organizers reserve the right for rule changes anytime and inform the teams before the implementation.
+13. The competition organizers reserve the right for rule changes anytime and inform the teams before the implementation.

 # Proctoring

-The contest will be proctored in person, and participants are required to be in the Department of Computer Science (DCS) Labs on the day of the event.
+The contest will be proctored in-person, and participants are required to be in the Department of Computer Science (DCS) Labs on the day of the event.

 During the entire competition proper, proctors will be monitoring participants at all times.

 Competitors must notify proctors before leaving the competition grounds (the laboratory rooms) to avoid possible disqualifications.
 Competitors will be accompanied by a proctor when leaving the competition grounds.

 Proctors do not have the right to disqualify a team if they violate any of the house rules specified in the **House Rules for In-Person Final Round** section.
 If any violation has occurred, the matter will be escalated to the required personnel for further discussion and evaluation.

 Note that proctoring guidelines may be modified.
 Changes will be communicated to all registered participants in a timely manner.

+# Practice Session

+Prior to the contest proper, a practice session will be held for one (1) hour and 30 minutes, in order for the contestants to familiarize themselves with the contest environment, as well as to address any technical or logistical issues that might occur.

+The practice session will have at least three (3) problems that they may choose to solve in the allotted time.
+The team’s performance during the practice session will not affect their score during the contest proper.

 # In-Person Finals Contest Proper

 The contest will have at least eight (8) problems to be solved in the allotted time of five hours.
-The length of the contest may be altered in the event of unforeseen consequences.
+The length of the contest may be altered in the event of unforeseen circumstances.
 Should the contest duration be altered, every attempt will be made to notify contestants in a timely and uniform manner.

 Submissions for judging from the teams are called runs.
-Submissions will be handled using the programming contest management system DOMjudge.
-Each run will be judged by the judges as either accepted or rejected, using the machines as specified below, and the team will be notified of the results.
+Submissions will be handled using the programming contest management system: DOMjudge.
+Each run will be assessed by the judges as either accepted or rejected, using the machines as specified below, and the team will be notified of the results.
 A rejected run will be reported as one of the following:

 - compilation error (the program failed to compile)
   - includes compile time limit exceeded errors,